Skip to content

 Recommendations

 Not sure which to choose?
 In general, we recommend starting with Parsl for most HPC users.
-For a more feature-rich workflow orchestration platform, we recommend trying Prefect or Covalent depending on your needs.
+For a more feature-rich workflow orchestration platform, we recommend trying Prefect or Jobflow depending on your needs.
 Some additional opinions on the matter:

 • Covalent: You want a visual dashboard and are prioritizing the use of distributed compute resources, especially cloud compute.